inc4/shardnet-ops/challenges/Challenge-005.md

 ## Monitoring

-For monitoring we use node-exporter+prometheus, and for logs - promtail+lokki.
+For monitoring we use node-exporter+prometheus, and for logs - promtail+loki.
 Grafana makes it easy to keep track of all this in one place.

 <details><summary>playbook - monitoring.yml</summary>